The Wolf's Call: Plot

-The Formidable is launched with its new captain and the Titan as its escort submarine.
+The L'Effroyable is launched with its new captain and the Titane as its escort submarine.
 Chanteraide is pulled aside during roll call and Grandchamp explains he has failed his drug test and will not be boarding the submarine.
 Chanteraide distresses at the now empty dock but after an air raid siren sounds, runs into the bunker where the naval staff have relocated.
-The French military command detects a Russian R-30 nuclear missile being launched by the Timour III from the Bering Sea, prompting the French President to order the Formidable to launch one of its nuclear missiles against Russia in response.
+The French military command detects a Russian R-30 nuclear missile being launched by the Timour III from the Bering Sea, prompting the French President to order the L'Effroyable to launch one of its nuclear missiles against Russia in response.

 In the command bunker, Chanteraide finds an anomaly while listening to the recording of the launch - the missile sounds too light, because it was launched without a nuclear warhead.
 Chanteraide and his superior officer, the admiral in command of the Strategic Oceanic Force (the ALFOST) immediately call the Chief of Staff, but the Chief of Staff puts them on hold as the US Secretary of State has also called.
-The Secretary of State reveals critical intelligence that the terrorist organisation Al-Jadida had illegally bought the decommissioned Timour III submarine from a corrupt admiral and launched an empty missile at France, tricking the French into an irrevocable procedure to launch a nuclear counterstrike from the Formidable.
+The Secretary of State reveals critical intelligence that the terrorist organisation Al-Jadida had illegally bought the decommissioned Timour III submarine from a corrupt admiral and launched an empty missile at France, tricking the French into an irrevocable procedure to launch a nuclear counterstrike from the L'Effroyable.
 The ALFOST and Chanteraide are then flown by helicopter to the Titan in an attempt to stop the nuclear launch by all means necessary.

 Grandchamp prepares to fire the nuclear missile, following procedure and eliminating all outside communication while keeping the submarine in stealth mode.
-After D'Orsi is rebuffed in his efforts to communicate with Grandchamp via underwater telephone, he attempts to approach Formidable by swimming to it in person.
+After D'Orsi is rebuffed in his efforts to communicate with Grandchamp via underwater telephone, he attempts to approach L'Effroyable by swimming to it in person.
 He is killed when Grandchamp launches a torpedo at Titan to prevent their attempts to foil his missile launch.
 This torpedo grazes the Titan and only causes minor damage.
-Titan then launches its own torpedo at Formidable.
-Formidable then returns fire.
-While Chanteraide breaks down under the pressure of targeting his former commander, the ALFOST is able to use his experience from formerly commanding Formidable to predict Grandchamp's evasive actions.
-Titan's torpedo explodes above the Formidable's bridge, as Grandchamp is able to release ballast air and throw the torpedo enough off target to prevent direct impact, although the control room is devastated.
-Formidable's torpedo hits Titan which begins to sink.
+Titan then launches its own torpedo at L'Effroyable.
+L'Effroyable then returns fire.
+While Chanteraide breaks down under the pressure of targeting his former commander, the ALFOST is able to use his experience from formerly commanding L'Effroyable to predict Grandchamp's evasive actions.
+Titan's torpedo explodes above the L'Effroyable's bridge, as Grandchamp is able to release ballast air and throw the torpedo enough off target to prevent direct impact, although the control room is devastated.
+L'Effroyable's torpedo hits Titan which begins to sink.